Education at UEA

 Independent study

-In year one, you’ll normally be assessed by summative essays submitted at the end of each module.
+In year one, you’ll normally be assessed through summative essays submitted at the end of each module.
 There may also be alternative forms of assessment during the course such as poster presentations, reports, or annotated bibliographies.
-You’ll receive specific feedback within 20 working days, indicating what you did well and what you could do to improve your performance.
+You’ll receive specific feedback, indicating what you did well and what you could do to improve your performance.

-To help you prepare for summative coursework (i.e. the coursework which is marked), there’ll be formative assessment in each module.
+To help you prepare for summative coursework (i.e., the coursework which is marked), there’ll be a formative assessment in each module.

-In your second year, you’ll continue to enhance your advanced teaching and learning skills, while gaining a comprehensive understanding of teaching English to speakers of other languages, ensuring that you develop a robust foundation in TESOL.
+In your second year, you’ll continue to enhance your advanced teaching and learning skills, while gaining a comprehensive understanding of how to analyse the English language.

-Upon completing the MA TESOL, you may pursue an additional qualification, such as a CELTA, through one of our local partners.
-This opportunity is available immediately after the MA TESOL program, and you’ll benefit from a promotional rate.
+After completing your MA TESOL, you may also choose to pursue a CELTA qualification with one of our local partners.
+You can start this immediately after the MA, benefiting from an exclusive promotional rate.

 Teaching and Learning